-Student loans taken out before marriage will not be considered a community debt.
+Student loans are taken out before marriage will not be considered a community debt.
 This means that, at the time of divorce, any remaining balance on a pre-marriage student loan will only be assigned to the student spouse upon divorce.

 Any remaining balance on a student loan taken out during marriage, on the other hand, will also generally be assigned to the student spouse upon divorce, but there are exceptions.
 A Court could require a lingering student loan balance to be divided between the spouses if: (a) the student loan reduced the student spouse’s need for spousal support or (b) the student loan substantially benefitted the community (for instance, if the loan proceeds were used to pay household expenses or the spouses enjoyed a higher marital standard of living due to the career that followed the student spouse’s education).

 If community earnings are used to make payments on one spouse’s student loans during the marriage, is the community entitled to reimbursement for those payments if the spouse’s divorce?

 No matter if the student loan is taken out before or during the marriage, the rules below will apply upon divorce.